-The Italians have always had a nack of making desirable, two-seater sports cars, but in all honesty, the really good ones have not exactly been what many would class as affordable, and those that have— cars like the Fiat Barchetta— were never any good.
-Yes it was designed for your enthusiast on a budget, but it was only available in left hand drive and had a dreadful reliability record.
+The Italians have always had a knack for making desirable, two-seater sports cars but in all honesty, the really good ones have not exactly been what many would class as affordable.
+It was designed for the enthusiast on a budget, but it was only available in left hand drive and had a dreadful reliability record.

-Up stepping then is this—the Fiat 124 Spider, a car with 60s heritage and an open-top sports car that has all the stylish lines you’d expect from an Italian car manufacturer, but it’s based on a car that comes from Japan, a nation famous for impeccable reliability.
+The Fiat 124 Spider, a car with 60s heritage, an open-top sports car that has all the stylish lines you’d expect from an Italian car manufacturer, but it’s based on a car that comes from Japan, a nation famous for impeccable reliability.
 To me, that sounds like the perfect combination.

 On the road